nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 > ---
 > name: one-six
 > ---
-> Portion of a Design Story Card to learn more about how ideas address Robbie's need of steering and driving a ride-on car.
+> *Fig. 6* Portion of a Design Story Card to learn more about how ideas address Robbie's need of steering and driving a ride-on car.
 The team's current mission statement is at the top and three potential solutions with, exploratory questions, are below.
 Images courtesy of all teams from 2017 Fall DTC - Section 2.
 > ```
 >
 > This team settled on several potential ways for Robbie to steer his car.
 The associated questions were devised _before_ any mockups were built and helped guide the team in determining what should be built and tested.